dtkaplan/CompactInference/docs/045-Multiple-explanatory.md

 <p class="caption">(ref:several-df-cap)</p>
 </div>

-In the models in Figure 1, the degrees of flexibility indicates the shape of  the  function.
+In the models in Figure 5, the degrees of flexibility indicate the shape of  the  function.
 A flat line  has no degrees of flexibility.
 A sloped line has one degree  of flexibility.
 Adding a bend adds another degree of flexibility, so 3 degrees of flexibility corresponds to two bends.

 Notice that as the degree  of flexibility goes up, the model function gets closer to  the data points.
 Correspondingly, the variance of the model values, $v_m$, goes up with increasing degrees of flexibility.